jpalaciose/gWave-CPU/README.md

 3. For the simulation test, run with 48 parallel processes: mpirun -n 48 ./1_7_tun.exe
 4. The propagation results will be written in 2_results folder.

 Note that the program is only defined for a single domain.
-For future work, we are planning to further improve the tsunami code by implementing GPU computing and for several domains to achieve high-resolution.
+For future work, we are planning to further improve the tsunami simulation code by implementing **GPU computing and for several domains to achieve high-resolution**.

 # References
 - Paper submitted to JDR will be referenced here...